gfs/StreamRegex/README.md

 * This is a worst case scenario.
 A very large file (175MB) that contains what we want to find once at the very end.
 * The query used for both regex and string matching was `racecar` - no regex operators.
 * Compared to a workflow of reading the entire string first into a stream, this library allocates significantly less memory and for Regular Expressions is faster.
-* Note that using a Regex is significantly faster than string.IndexOf.
-If do you do not absolutely need to specify StringComparison you should consider using Regex over IndexOf.

 |          Method | TestFileName |       Mean |    Error |   StdDev | Ratio |      Gen 0 |      Gen 1 |     Gen 2 | Allocated |
 |---------------- |------------- |-----------:|---------:|---------:|------:|-----------:|-----------:|----------:|----------:|